dotherightthing/wp-customizer-demo/README.md

 The WordPress Customizer is unhelpful for:

 * clients who will refactor their parent theme customisations into a child theme one day (see: [Make WordPress Core - Child theme does not inherit previous customizer settings from parent theme](https://core.trac.wordpress.org/ticket/27177))
-* clients who don't want to avoid repetition when setting up clone sites
+* clients who want to avoid repetition when setting up clone sites

 I thought of several solutions to this: